Allisterh/SVAR-Kanzig_Shousha_SVARIV/README.md

 For future work:

-1) Perform Local Projections estimation and IRFs for this method
+1) Perform Local Projections estimation and IRFs for this method (done)
 2) ....